-For centralized VCPIs, traditinonal methods typically use Jacobian-based sensitivity methods.
-These methods are theoretically justified to indicate LTVI as the Jacobian becomes singular at the LTVI \cite{Amar18,Weng}.
-But, the calculation of the Jacobian requires voltage phasor information at every bus in the power system which is facilitated by PMU measurements.
-This requires complete observability of the power system, which is costly \cite{Wang11,Liu14,Glavik091,Glavik092}.
-In addition to inflexibility when compared to decentralized(local) computation, the interpretability of centralized VCPIs is also hard.
-This is because, when the margin to LTVI is negligible (stressed conditions), the corresponding centralized VCPI is very large without any upper bound.
-Such an inverse and non-linear behavior makes the centralized VCPI hard to interpret as a fair distance.
-References \cite{Kessel86,Wang11,Liu14} address this non-interpretability partially in a \textit{centralized manner} using measurements from all the nodes in the system.
-Specifically, the original $n$-bus system is simplified into a $2$-bus multi port coupled network equivalents.
-However, a non-linear system is simplified through various assumptions and there is no theoretical proof that the LTVI of the full-system can always be identified using these simplifications.
+Conventional centralized VCPIs typically use Jacobian-based sensitivity indices.
+These methods use Jacobian to identify LTVI since the Jacobian matrix becomes singular at LTVI \cite{Amar18,Weng}.
+However, the calculation of the Jacobian requires voltage phasor information at every bus in the power system, which is expensive \cite{Wang11,Liu14,Glavik091,Glavik092}.
+In addition to this, the interpretability of sensitivity based VCPIs is harder than decentralized(local) VCPIs.
+It is hard because, when the operating point is close to the limit, the corresponding centralized VCPI value suddenly increases, becoming unbounded.
+The unbounded nature and non-linear behavior make the centralized VCPI hard to interpret as a fair distance to the critical loading.
+References \cite{Kessel86,Wang11,Liu14} address the non-interpretability partially in a \textit{centralized manner} using measurements from all the nodes in the system.
+Specifically, the original $n$-bus system is simplified into a $2$-bus multi-port coupled network equivalents.
+However, there is no theoretical proof that the LTVI of the full-system can always be identified using these simplifications.